-Bring in the Structured Silver!
+Bring in the Superior Silver!

 This type of pink eye occurs exclusively in newborn infants, usually caused by an infection contracted via bacterial exposure from the vaginal birth canal .
 If the condition is not treated fast enough, it can lead to vision loss!
-So this must be taken seriously, and structured silver appears to be helpful in this debilitating newborn infection.
+So this must be taken seriously, and silver appears to be helpful in this debilitating newborn infection.

 This was first noted as early as 1872 in a Canadian medical publication.